DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### The Overture
 "Every masterpiece begins with a single note."
-- Heal
+-

 ### Entropic Sigil
-"Chaos is but the path of least resistance."
+"The path of least resistance."
 - Start each combat with two Void mana channelled.

 ### Roku's Basilisk